 All board members shall serve two-year terms, but are eligible for re-election for additional consecutive terms.

 The Board shall meet at least twice a year, at an agreed upon time and place.
 An official board meeting requires that each board member have written notice at least two weeks in advance.

-New and current executive directors shall be elected or re-elected by the voting members present at the annual meeting.
-Executive directors will be elected by a simple majority of members present at the annual meeting.
+New and current board members shall be elected or re-elected by the voting members present at the annual meeting.
+Executive directors will be elected by the currently elected board members after the annual meeting.

 A quorum for board meetings must be at least 80 percent of board members in attendance for business transactions to take place and motions to pass.